Family Materials Coping with Coronavirus & Covid-19

 Although it does not refer to the coronavirus, this classic book explains in simple terms how not to spread germs (but you may want to modify the end about blowing a kiss.)

 Ping-Pong Chain Reaction to explain the importance of social distancing by the Ohio Board of Health

-Songs and Washing Hands:
+Songs about Washing Hands:

 5 Hand Washing Songs Your Preschooler Will Love:

-Lyrics to popular children’s song tune included.
+Lyrics for songs sung to popular children’s tunes are included.

 How to wash your hands NHS song

 This short video demonstrates the way to thoroughly wash hands.